DamnWidget/anaconda/README.md

 This section lists some common issues faced by users, along with workarounds.

 #### Anaconda does not appear in the Available Packages list on Package Control.

 **Work-around**: You have to update your Package Control version to the version 2.0 or better.

 #### Errors in the console about "the file can't be open" in worker.py file.
-Your Sublime Text can't find the interpreter that you set in your configuration, by default, anaconda set this as `python` so it will get your configured Python interpreter in your PATH (if any).
+Your Sublime Text can't find the interpreter that you set in your configuration, by default, anaconda sets this as `python` so it will get your configured Python interpreter in your PATH (if any).

-**Work-around**: Add a Python interpreter (named `python`) to your PATH.
+**Work-around**: Add a Python interpreter (named `python`) to your PATH or set a right full path to your python interpreter as parameter of `python_interpreter` settings option, for example `/usr/local/bin/pyhton3.4`.

 #### Auto-complete for import behaves badly.
 Sublime Text 3's default Python package cancels the auto-completion when some words are detected (for example `def` or `class`).
 This list of words includes `import`.

 **Work-around**: Create a new Python directory in your Packages directory and copy the contents of the file [Completion Rules.tmPreferences][Completion-Rules] there with the same name.

 #### Auto-complete drop-down shows up incorrectly.
 SublimeCodeIntel interferes with anaconda's auto-completion.

 **Work-around**: Consider disabling SublimeCodeIntel for Python views or disabling/removing it completely when using anaconda.

 ## Contributing to Anaconda